-The way your two-strand twists turn out all depends on the texture of your hair, your hair length, the health of your hair, and whether you twist on dry or wet hair.
+The way your two-strand twists turn out depends on the texture of your hair, your hair length, the health of your hair, and whether you twist on dry or wet hair.

 Are two-strand twists a protective hairstyle?

-Yes, two-strand twists are a form of protective hairstyle, they are also known as low manipulation hairstyle because you don’t need to do much with them, like twist-outs.
+Yes, two-strand twists are a form of protective hairstyle, they are also known as a low manipulation hairstyle because you don’t need to do much with them, like twist-outs.
 Any hairstyle that protects your hair from daily manipulation and protects your ends from rubbing against your clothes and shoulders is a protective style.
 You don’t have to put your hair in hair extensions to protect your hair.